-LEVEL: II SEMESTER: II COURSE CODE: ACCT 2015 COURSE TITLE: FINANCIAL ACCOUNTING II CREDITS: 3 PREREQUISITES: ACCT 2014 DEPARTMENT RESPONSIBLE: MANAGEMENT STUDIES COURSE DESCRIPTION: This course is a continuation of practical and theoretical understanding of the principles and concepts involved in the preparation of financial statements.
-NOTE: Students who have completed ACCT 1002 or its equivalent cannot offer ACCT 2016 for credits.
+LEVEL: II SEMESTER: II COURSE CODE: ACCT 2015 COURSE TITLE: FINANCIAL ACCOUNTING II CREDITS: 3 PREREQUISITES: ACCT 2014 DEPARTMENT RESPONSIBLE: MANAGEMENT STUDIES COURSE DESCRIPTION.
+This source is a continuation of

 COURSE DESCRIPTION: This course is a continuation of the intermediate accounting programme commenced in MS25A.
 It is designed for students who are considering careers in accountancy.
 Materials covered in the introductory course are continued and extended.